 Plan for Healthful Snacking

 Planning for hunger can help you avoid the pull of the drive-thru.
-Keep tasty and nutritious foods in the car, including dried fruit, natural applesauce in single-serve containers and nuts.
+Keep tasty and nutritious foods in the car, including dried fruit, applesauce without added sugar in single-serve containers and nuts.
 On longer trips, take ice packs in a small cooler or refrigerator bag and stock it with fresh fruit, string cheese, low-fat yogurt, milk boxes, whole-grain crackers, nut butters or hummus and fresh veggies to tide you over or to supplement a fast food meal.